ArbitRandomUser/MPVShow/readme.md

 it pauses if its a non loop entry or loops the slide infinitely if loop entry.

-press "m" to continue to playing slide when paused at slide .
-If in a looped slide m will remove the loop smoothly finish the current slide and move onto the next slide .
+press `m` to continue to playing slide when paused at slide .
+If in a looped slide `m` will remove the loop smoothly finish the current slide and move onto the next slide .
-("default m is to mute/unmute ive overriden that if you want some other key feel free to change it presentation.lua")
+("default `m` is to mute/unmute ive overriden that if you want some other key feel free to change it presentation.lua")